Skip to main content

 Once you’re up and running, a typical development cycle looks like this:

-1. Edit locally — Write or generate XanoScript in your editor with AI assistance
+2. Edit locally — Write or generate XanoScript with Claude Code and the Developer MCP

-4. Iterate — Pull any dashboard changes, edit, and push again
+8. Iterate — Pull any Xano browser-edited changes, edit locally, and push again

-Use a development branch to keep your work separate from the live environment.
+Use a development branch to keep your logic separate from the live branch.
 When ready, set the branch live.
+For more safety, dedicate a Workspace to be your development environment to keep your data schema separate before promoting to a production Workspace.

 Version Control with Git